-Note that the cost to rent a manual transmission car will vary by location and type of rental, and there are often fees for additional drivers and for customers under the age of 25.
+The cost to rent a manual transmission car will vary by location and type of rental, and there are often fees for additional drivers and for customers under the age of 25.
 In some states, including California, Illinois, Missouri, Nevada, Oregon, and Wisconsin, spouses are automatically counted as additional drivers for no extra fee.
-To learn more about the laws and rules surrounding additional drivers, see our article Can I Rent a Car for Someone Else?
-No but Here’s the Workaround.
+For more about the laws and rules surrounding additional drivers, see our article about renting a car for someone else.

 - Age restrictions: Though the minimum age requirement is 21, customers between 21 and 24 years of age must present a valid driver’s license along with a credit card (debit cards are not accepted).
-Customers in this age group are subject to a $27 per day undercharge.
+Customers in this age group are subject to a surcharge of $27 per day.
 Fees may vary by state, and some states may allow a minimum age of 18.

 - Additional drivers: Additional drivers must be 25+ and there is a fee of $13 per day, up to but not exceeding $65 for the entire rental period.
 This fee may vary by state, and some states do not have an additional driver fee.